 However, if the cancellation arises because of a government-imposed restriction on travel, there may not be a breach of contract if the travel company has rights in its contract not to provide the services in those situations, or to offer you alternative services instead.
 Click here for more information.

 What if I just booked a flight, not a package, and it’s now been cancelled?

-In its guidance for passengers, the CAA advises passengers who want a refund but aren’t being offered one to open a complaint with the airline, but says it also appreciates that there are operational challenges for airlines in the current circumstances.
+In its guidance for passengers, the Civil Aviation Authority (CAA) advises passengers who want a refund but aren’t being offered one to open a complaint against the airline, but says it also appreciates there are operational challenges for airlines in the current circumstances.
 It’s a case of being persistent and patient.